LarissaAuberger/automation-and-more/low-code-business-orchestration/README.md

 - The Business Automation Application starter pattern, including the optional Business Orchestration component.
 - The Business Automation Workflow Authoring and Automation Workstream Services starter pattern.
 Only the Business Automation Studio component is required for this tutorial.

-For information on how to install these patterns, see [Installing starter deployments](https://www.ibm.com/docs/SSYHZ8_21.0.3/com.ibm.dba.install/op_topics/tsk_install_demo.html).
+For information how to install these patterns, see [Installing starter deployments](https://www.ibm.com/docs/SSYHZ8_21.0.3/com.ibm.dba.install/op_topics/tsk_install_demo.html).
+(Not needed for this lab, as the environment has been setup for you).

 ## Scenario
 You as a business analyst automate the approval or rejection of a loan application.